cgcai/notifypy/readme.md

 Additional lines are ignored.

+You should create a [Hoiio Developer Account](http://developer.hoiio.com/) and a Hoiio App in order to get the values for App Id and Access Token.
+Note that if you're rolling with trial credits, the target phone number can only be the number you signed up with.

 ##Use Cases
 * Get notifed by SMS when your IDS trips.
 * Set your workstation to text you when it has finished running `make`.
 * Naïve notification when some one boots up your computer.
+* Send SMS on a `cron` job!